 How to get a First Class in Law

 (If you're new to my blog.
-I am a Law Graduate from the University of Surrey, a top four university in the UK, where I graduated with a First Class Law Degree.
-I have also been called to the Nigerian Bar and I recently got accepted into the University of Oxford's Masters in Law programme (i.e. the Oxford BCL) which commences in September.
-I recently started my blog twentytwocrowns.com to empower and encourage students dealing with Law Degrees, Final year or University in general by providing practical tips, advice and lessons drawn from my own experiences.)
+My name is Tunrie, I am a Masters in Law Candidate at the University of Oxford where I am studying the Oxford BCL.
+I completed my undergraduate law degree at the University of Surrey, a top four university in the UK, where I graduated with a First Class Law Degree.
+I started my blog twentytwocrowns.com to empower and encourage students dealing with Law Degrees, Final year or University in general by providing practical tips, advice and lessons drawn from my own experiences.)

 How to get a First Class in Law